camsteffen/myrustfmt/rustfmt differences.md

 * Closure arguments on multiple lines are formatted like other lists, not with visual style.

 Chains
+* A dot chain of only two elements (e.g. expr.field) may be wrapped and is not exempt from chain_width.
-* Chains may include index operators
+* Dot chains may include index operators
 * Multi-line chains as a match arm body are always wrapped with a block.
 Rustfmt makes an exception when the chain ends in a multi-line method call (this is probably a bug).
 * Multi-line chains with no indent as a list item (e.g. array element) are wrapped with a block